Computational Literacies Lab

 Setup

 To contribute to the site, you need a few skills.
 If you don't know how to do any of these, ask Chris.
-They're not too hard.
+They take some practice, but they're not too hard.

 Clone the site repo: https://github.com/cproctor/computationalliteracies.
 This is a private repository.
 If you don't have access, ask Chris.